-On August 22, 2007, we acquired a 75% interest in approximately 225 sq. kilometres of mineral research permits in the District of Toliara, Madagascar.
-This interest is held by a limited liability company that was formed under the laws of Madagascar which held a 75% interest in the property.
-The remaining 25% interest was held by Madagascar Minerals and Resources Sarl.
-On July 9, 2009, we acquired the remaining 25% interest in the property and now hold a 100% interest in the property.
+On August 22, 2007, we acquired a 75% interest in approximately 225 sq. kilometres of mineral research permits in the District of Toliara, Madagascar from Madagascar Minerals and Resources Sarl.
+This interest is held by a limited liability company that was formed under the laws of Madagascar.
+On July 9, 2009, we acquired the remaining 25% interest in the property and now hold a 100% interest in the property, subject to a 2% NSR held by third parties what we can buy back for a total of \$1,500,000.